Super Bowl XXXVIII: Playoffs

 Since the Panthers finished with the third best regular season record in the NFC, they had to win three playoff games to reach the Super Bowl.
 The St. Louis Rams and the Philadelphia Eagles had better regular season records at 12–4, and thus under the playoff format, each would have to win two playoff games to reach the league championship game.
-Against Carolina's first opponent, the Dallas Cowboys, Delhomme threw for 273 yards and a touchdown, Davis recorded 104 rushing yards and a touchdown, and kicker John Kasay made 5 field goals, en route to a thorough 29–10 victory.
+Against the Panthers' first opponent, the Dallas Cowboys, Delhomme threw for 273 yards and a touchdown, Davis recorded 104 rushing yards and a touchdown, and kicker John Kasay made 5 field goals, en route to a thorough 29–10 victory.

 The Panthers then eliminated the Rams on the road, 29–23 in double overtime.
-St. Louis built a 6–0 lead early in the second quarter, but Carolina took the lead after Muhammad's fumble recovery in the end zone.
+The Rams built a 6–0 lead early in the second quarter, but the Panthers took the lead after Muhammad's fumble recovery in the end zone.
 Both teams spent the rest of the second and the third quarter exchanging field goals before Brad Hoover's 7-yard rushing touchdown gave the Panthers a 23–12 fourth quarter lead.
 However, the Rams rallied back with a touchdown, a successful two-point conversion, and a field goal to send the game into overtime.
 Both teams missed field goals in the first overtime period, but Delhomme threw a 69-yard touchdown pass to Smith on the first play of the second overtime period to win the game.

 The Panthers then went on the road again to eliminate the Eagles in the NFC Championship Game, 14–3.
-Philadelphia was coming off of a 20–17 overtime win over the Green Bay Packers, that included quarterback Donovan McNabb's 28-yard pass to Freddie Mitchell on a famous play known as "4th and 26".
-This was the third consecutive NFC Championship Game appearance for Philadelphia, and thus they were heavily favored to win.
-But Carolina's defense only allowed a field goal and held McNabb to just 10 of 22 completions for 100 yards.
+The Eagles were coming off of a 20–17 overtime win over the Green Bay Packers, that included quarterback Donovan McNabb's 28-yard pass to Freddie Mitchell on a famous play known as "4th and 26".
+This was the third consecutive NFC Championship Game appearance for the Eagles, and thus they were heavily favored to win.
+But the Panthers' defense only allowed a field goal and held McNabb to just 10 of 22 completions for 100 yards.
 Ricky Manning also intercepted McNabb 3 times.
-Although Carolina's offense only scored 14 points, it was more than enough for the team to earn their first trip to the Super Bowl with a 14–3 win.
+Although the Panthers' offense only scored 14 points, it was more than enough for the team to earn their first trip to the Super Bowl with a 14–3 win.